On the geometry and arithmetic of infinite translation surfaces: Fields associated with translation surfaces

-The surface $S_g$ is the result of the construction 4.9 in \cite{PSV} applied to $G_g$. \end{proof} By letting $g=1$ and $\lambda_1=\pi$ we obtain the following: \begin{corollary} There are examples of tame translation surfaces $S$ of infinite genus and one end with cyclic hyperbolic Veech group and such that $\Ktr(S)$ is not a number field. \end{corollary} Trascendental numbers naturally appear also in fields associated to Veech groups arising from a generic triangular billiard.
-Indeed, let $\mathcal{T}\subset\R^2$ denote the space of triangles parametrized by two angles $(\theta_1,\theta_2)$.
-Remark that $\mathcal{T}$ is a symplex.
-For every $T\in\mathcal{T}$, a classical construction due to Katok and Zemljakov produces a tame flat surface $S_T$ from $T$ \cite{KZ}.
-If $T$ has an interior angle which is not commesurable with $\pi$, $\overline{S_T}\setminus\Sigma_{\rm inf}$ has infinite genus and one end.
-This kind of topological surface is also known as \emph{the Loch Ness Monster} \cite{V1}. \begin{proposition} The set $\mathcal{T}'\subset \mathcal{T}$ formed by those triangles such that $\Ksc(S_T)$, $\Kcr(S_T)$ and $\Ktr(S_T)$ are not number fields is of total (Lebesgue) measure in $\mathcal{T}$. \end{proposition} \begin{proof} Since $S_T$ has a triangulation with countably many triangles satisfying the hypotheses of proposition \ref{crsc}, the fields $\Ksc(S_T)$ and $\Kcr(S_T)$ coincide.
-Without loss of generality we can suppose that $\{1,\rho e^{i\theta_1},e^{2i\theta_1}\}$, for some $\rho>0$, are holonomy vectors in $\Lambda$.
-Choose the base of $\R^2$ given by $\{1,\rho e^{i\theta_1}\}$.
-Then, solutions for $a+b\rho e^{i\theta_1}=e^{2 i\theta_1}$ are given by:
+then we obtain in the same way the following corollary. \begin{corollary} There are examples of tame translation surfaces $S$ of infinite genus with a cyclic hyperbolic Veech group such that $\emKtr(S)$ is not a number field.
+Again the translation surface can be chosen as a Loch Ness monster. \end{corollary} Transcendental numbers naturally appear also in fields associated with Veech groups arising from a generic triangular billiard.
+Indeed, let $\mathcal{T}\subset\R^2$ denote the space of triangles parametrised by two angles $(\theta_1,\theta_2)$.
+Remark that $\mathcal{T}$ is a simplex.
+For every $T = T_{(\theta_1,\theta_2)}\in\mathcal{T}$, a classical construction due to Katok and Zemljakov produces a tame flat surface $S_T$ from $T$ \cite{KZ}.
+If $T$ has an interior angle which is not commensurable with $\pi$, $S_T$ is a Loch Ness monster; compare \cite{V1}. \begin{proposition} The set $\mathcal{T}'\subset \mathcal{T}$ formed by those triangles such that $\emKsc(S_T)$, $\emKcr(S_T)$ and $\emKtr(S_T)$ are not number fields, is of total (Lebesgue) measure in $\mathcal{T}$. \end{proposition} \begin{proof} Since $S_T$ has a triangulation with countably many triangles satisfying the hypotheses of \Cref{crsc}, the fields $\Ksc(S_T)$ and $\Kcr(S_T)$ coincide.
+Without loss of generality we can assume that the triangle $T = T_{(\theta_1,\theta_2)}$ has the vertices $0$, $1$ and $\rho e^{i\theta_1}$ (with $\rho > 0$) in the complex plane $\C$.
+When doing the Katok-Zemljakov construction we start by reflecting $T$ at its edges.
+Thus in particular $S_T$ contains the geodesic quadrangle shown in \Cref{figure-quadrangle}.